btf-org/flank-docs/docs/quickstarts/jupyter-fastapi.md

     We'll be using [this notebook](https://flank-quickstart-public.s3.us-west-2.amazonaws.com/flank-quickstart.ipynb) for our quickstart.
 You can download it [here](https://flank-quickstart-public.s3.us-west-2.amazonaws.com/flank-quickstart.ipynb).

-    ### 2. Setup Jupyter and your venv
+    ### 2. Setup your venv and Jupyter

     In your terminal, set up a python virtual env.

+    ```
+    python -m venv flankvenv

+    . flankvenv/bin/activate
+    ```
+    (SCREENSHOT)

+    Now that your venv is activated, install and run jupyter notebook.

+    ```
+    pip install notebook

+    jupyter notebook
+    ```
+    (SCREENSHOT)

+    This will open up a browser window with Jupyter running.

+    Open up the Flank notebook you downloaded earlier.

+    (GIF)

     ### 3. Running your notebook: install required libraries
+    Now that we've got your notebook open, we'll start walking through and running the notebook.

-    In your Jupyter notebook, install the following libraries:
+    First, install the following libraries:

     - **fastapi** for setting up your API framework
     - **uvicorn** for running your API